astares-nucleus/staruml-pharo/README.md

 First install the free [WhitestarUML](https://sourceforge.net/projects/whitestaruml/files/) UML tool on your local Windows machine.

-We recommend to install it into the folder
+We recommend to install it into the following folder

 ```
 c:\astares\tools\WhiteStarUML